-Dr Shilpa Sreenath is an experienced counselling psychologist who works with adults and young people (age 12+) with a wide range of issues including: depression and low mood; anxiety related issues such as phobias, generalised anxiety disorder, social anxiety, trauma/PTSD, panic, and health anxiety; stress and anger issues; low self esteem; bereavement; relationship issues; substance misuse; self harm; and life transitions.
+Dr Shilpa Sreenath is an experienced Psychologist who works with adults and young people (age 12+) with a wide range of issues including: depression and low mood; anxiety related issues such as phobias, generalised anxiety disorder, social anxiety, trauma/PTSD, panic, and health anxiety; stress and anger issues; low self esteem; bereavement; relationship issues; substance misuse; self harm; and life transitions.

 She also has significant experience working with people coping with cultural adjustment and inclusion issues, those who are internet and social media dependent; and those who are experiencing lifestyle and urban stress.

 In addition Shilpa offers life coaching to individuals who would like to overcome obstacles to achieve their goals.

 Shilpa integrates cognitive-behaviour therapy (CBT) and person-centred therapy into her work with clients and she also draws on Acceptance and Commitment Therapy, Compassion Focused Therapy, and Mindfulness based approaches to ensure that each client's therapeutic experience is tailored to their individual needs and wishes.

 She works in a flexible and collaborative way and believes in building a healthy therapeutic relationship with clients to maximise the client's experience of the therapeutic process.

 Shilpa also offers clinical supervision to fellow health professionals.